InseeFr/REM-Back-Office/README.md

 # REM-Back-Office

-REM-Back-Office is a Java Spring Boot application that manages the survey units repositoryRe for multimode surveys.
+REM-Back-Office is a Java Spring Boot application that manages the survey units repository for multimode surveys.

 ## Requirements
 * JDK 17 +